squirrel-forge/ui-util/docs/String.md

 ```javascript
 simpleReplace( tmpl, data, prefix = ':', suffix = '' ) // string
 ```
-Replaces an object properties as variables in a given string with the corresponding object values.
+Replaces an objects properties as variables in a given string with the corresponding object values.

 #### Parameters
 | Parameter  | Type   | Default | Description                             |